 Following a daily skin care regimen is something we should all practice.
 Proper skin care can help to reduce the harmful effects of environmental elements and help us age gracefully.

-Some of us are under the misconception that you need the most expensive cleansers, moisturizers, and latest tools in order to properly achieve healthy skin.
+Many of us are under the misconception that you need the most expensive cleansers, moisturizers, and latest tools in order to properly achieve healthy skin.
 That, however, is not true.

 Your daily regimen does not have to include a ten or twelve step process.
 A good skin care regimen requires proper cleansing, exfoliation, toning, and moisturizing.
 And all of the items you need can be purchased at your local discount store.